 We generally offer all our eligible non-unionized U.S. employees, including the named executive officers, core employee benefits coverage.
-The benefits include medical and dental coverage, short-term disability insurance, life insurance, and a discount program for our products.
+The benefits include medical and dental coverage, short-term disability insurance, life insurance, access to an employee assistance program to support the wellbeing of our employees, and a discount program for our products.
 All eligible non-unionized U.S. employees, including the named executive officers, may also obtain at their expense, long-term disability insurance coverage, and participate in a 401(k) retirement plan as a means to save for retirement on a tax-advantaged basis.
 We provide a matching contribution under the 401(k) plan to all eligible participants.

 Each of our employees, including the named executive officers, partially bears the cost of certain employee benefits.
 We do not cover our named executive officers under any defined benefit pension or supplemental executive retirement plans.